 The JPB acquired and overhauled two (2) used AM-7 electrified locomotives to perform initial testing of the electrification system.
 The locomotives were placed in long-term storage after their delivery in June 2019 until needed for testing of the electrified system.
 The JPB continues to prepare the electric locomotive for use in the initial testing of the electrified OCS in Segment 4.
-It remains unclear what role the electric locomotive will play in the start-up and testing of the electrified system.
+Thus far, the electric locomotives have not been used in the start-up and testing of the newly installed OCS or TPS systems.